jonnyhoeven/workshop/README.md

 ### Containers reside in Pods

-A Pod is the smallest deployable unit in Kubernetes.
-A Pod represents a single instance of a service within your cluster.
-Pods contain one or more containers.
-When a Pod runs multiple containers, the containers are managed as a single entity and share the same resources.
+A 'Pod' is the smallest deployable unit in Kubernetes.
+A 'Pod' represents a single instance of a service within your cluster.
+'Pods' contain one or more containers.
+When a 'Pod' runs multiple containers, the containers are managed as a single entity and share the same resources.

-More importantly, containers in a pod share the same lifecycle, they're started together, stopped together and are considered atomic.
+More importantly, containers in a 'Pod' share the same lifecycle, they're started together, stopped together and are considered atomic.

-A Pod can be considered a separate subnetwork, containers within a pod are effectively behind NAT (Network Address Translation).
+A 'Pod' can be considered a separate subnetwork, containers within a 'Pod' are effectively behind NAT (Network Address Translation).
 Inside this `Pod` containers can rely on local DNS services to find hostnames in their own or different namespaces.

-Since networking and state is separate and atomic this means you can run multiple replica's of the same Pod and increase availability.
+Since networking and state is separate and atomic this means you can run multiple replica's of the same 'Pod' and increase availability.
 Without the need to worry about state or networking from the perspective of a container.

 ### Pods expose their ports to Services

-Services allow you to expose applications running on a set of Pod replica's as a network service.
+Services allow you to expose applications running on a set of 'Pod' replica's as a network service.
-Services are mostly abstraction/glue for Pods and Ingress.
-They provide a stable endpoint for Pods and Ingress to interconnect.
+Services are mostly abstraction/glue for 'Pods' and Ingress.
+They provide a stable endpoint for 'Pods' and Ingress to interconnect.

 ### Ingress connects Services to the outside world